 and their families.
 Cardiac Rehabilitation Week, initiated by the American

 Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR), coincides

 with both Valentine’s Day and American Heart Month in an effort

-Hurst, Cardiology Patient and Family Educator.
-“There is a camaraderie
+said Luci Hurst, Cardiology Patient and Family Educator.
+“It is

 Another way Good Samaritan is promoting heart health is by participating

-will be wearing their red in support of raising awareness of women and
+will be wearing their red in support of raising awareness of heart disease in women.

 The American Heart Association created National Wear Red Day in 2004 with

 a mission to dismiss myths and raise awareness of heart disease and stroke

 as the number one killer of women.
 To support heart health in women locally,